W6zhu/cse15l-lab-reports/Lab-Report-1.md

 _ls directory arguement_
 * Working directory: lecture1
-* Output: It showed what was in the `messages` directory which was the files `de.txt`, `en-us.txt`, `es-mx.txt`, and  `zh-cn.txt`.
+* Output: It showed what was in the `messages` directory which was the files `de.txt`, `en-us.txt`, `es-mx.txt`, and  `zh-cn.txt` as expected with the list function.
 If we did no arguments in the `lecture1` directory, it would show us all the files in the `lecture1` directory which were the folder `messages` and the files `Hello.class`, `Hello.java`, and `README`.
 * Error?: No error was thrown as the output was as expected.

 _cat directory arguement_
 * Working directory: lecture1
 * Output: The following was outputted: `cat: messages: Is a directory`, which is an error.
-This output was expected as we tried to concatenate/print a directory
+This output was expected as we tried to concatenate/print a directory.
 * Error?: Since the output threw an error, it tells us that we were trying to concatenate a directory, which isn't allowed since it can't print out what the directory is.

 **Step 3:**